Are you ready to head to college or university?

 Choose a School

-The education requirements vary depending on whether you decide to become a Registered Professional Forester (RPF), Registered Forest Technologist (RFT) or Natural Resource Professional (NRP).
+The educational requirements vary depending on whether you decide to become a Registered Professional Forester (RPF), Registered Forest Technologist (RFT) or Natural Resource Professional (NRP).

 There are several post-secondary forestry programs in BC that will give you the first-class education you need in order to become a forest professional.